LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ### 4. Install boto3
-Although `botocore` is included with the AWS CLI package, `boto3` is the Python the AWS SDK for Python is used to send API requests and automate tasks via Python scripts, such as launching EC2 instances or managing S3 buckets.
+Although `botocore` is included with the AWS CLI package, `boto3` is the Python SDK for AWS, and can be used to send API requests and automate tasks via Python scripts, such as launching EC2 instances in the next step.
 Install `boto3` using the following command:
 ```bash
 pip3 install boto3
 ```